drowe67/codec2-dev/README_fsk.md

    Coded Tbits:  50176 Terr:    139 BER: 0.003
          Tpkts:    196 Tper:      4 PER: 0.020
    ```
    In this example the unique word is the 16 bit sequence `5186`.
-Se also several ctests using these application.
+See also several ctests using these application.
 Other codes are also available:
    ```
    $ ./ldpc_enc --listcodes